From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 Source:https://medium.com/@seetharamugn/the-complete-guide-to-event-driven-architecture-b25226594227

-The Event-Based Architecture (EDA) allows decoupled systems that react asynchronously to domain events.
+Event-Driven Architecture (EDA) enables decoupled systems that react asynchronously to domain events.

 - Why Use It?